The Lands

 Ruler: The Duke or Duchess of the Free City of Ivana

-Subjects: All humans of Planavic kin residing in Ivana
+Subjects: All Humans of Planavic kin residing in Ivana

 KELDA